re222dv/1DV408-Project/doc/testing.md

 Write code for diagrams and make sure the rendered version is correct.
 Remember to test

-- Multiple classes
+1. Multiple classes
-- Class extension (that you can define a class and then add methods or attributes to it)
+1. Class extension (that you can define a class and then add methods or attributes to it)
-- Associations, make sure you get in:
+1. Associations, make sure you get in:
-  - Previously defined classed
+  1. Previously defined classed
-  - Not previously defined classes
+  1. Not previously defined classes
-  - Named (although the name won't show for now)
+  1. Named (although the name won't show for now)
-- Attributes
+1. Attributes
-  - With type
+  1. With type
-  - Without type
+  1. Without type
-- Methods
+1. Methods
-  - With parameters
+  1. With parameters
-  - Without parameters
+  1. Without parameters
-  - With return type
+  1. With return type
-  - Without return type

 ### Test links to diagrams
 As logged out and when logged in that that the link to the image is correct when editing the diagram As logged in that the links to the images is correct on the "My Diagrams" page

 ### Test Saving a diagram
+1. Make sure that you can not save a diagram with a name that is:
+  1. Too short (less than three characters)
+  1. Too long (more than 40 characters)
 1. Make sure that you can create a new diagram and save it
 1. Make sure that it shows up on the "My Diagrams" page
 1. Log out and login as another user